RAMP-PCAR/ramp-pcar-docs/docs/architecture-overview-en.md

 RAMP
 : Reusable Accessible Mapping Platform.
 RAMP is a web application that allows for a webmap to be easily created in the WET Template.
 The site will meet WCAG AA accessibility standards, and will have useful features available for use.

+Static Layer
+: A map layer that provides additional context, but is not interactive and is not a basemap.
+As an example, a static layer with watershed names and boundaries can compliment an active layer showing water monitoring stations.

 Summary Grid
 : A grid that has minimal information in it, just enough to identify a point.
 The summary grid has entries for all features visible, and combines features across different feature sets.